AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 You can also run an application called [Genymotion](https://www.genymotion.com/), which is another, faster version of the official Android Virtual Device Manager.
 It's not supported by Google, but it is a great resource.

+> In small groups of 3-4, ask the students to brainstorm some ideas for pros and cons of using virtual devices to test their apps.
+Regroup, write their ideas on the board, and discuss.
+Use the ideas below for further talking points.

 One drawback is that because these are virtual, there are some features missing.

-> Check: Give the students a minute to think about disadvantages of using an emulated device.

  There are some things you can't test easily, like using Google Maps, GPS, or other Google Play-related services.
 However, if you don't have access to a physical device, a virtual one is your best option.

+---

- > Give the students a 5 minute break
+## Give the students a 5 minute break

+---

 ## Introduction: Views (15 minutes)